 - Contact with a person quarantined or confirmed with COVID-19 in the last 14 days

 If the visitor has a temperature of 100 degrees F or greater OR responds yes to ANY one of the symptoms or exposures, they will not be allowed to enter the hospital.
-The visitor will be asked to wear a standard mask and instructed to wear the mask, covering their nose and mouth.
-They must also comply with all Personal Protective Equipment (PPE) and social distancing requirements.
+The visitor is required to wear a mask covering their nose and mouth at all times.
+They must also comply with all Personal Protective Equipment (PPE) and physical distancing requirements.

 If an extenuating circumstance is identified (defined as an imminent surgery/procedure, terminal condition, significant change in status or condition, prolonged hospitalization of a week or greater, and very close to the end of life), an exception to the inpatient visitor policy may be made in consultation with the patient’s nursing and physician clinical team.
-The visitor will undergo the same symptom and temperature screening outlined for all visitors, but will not be asked the personal exposure or contact exposure questions.
+The visitor will undergo the same symptom and temperature screening outlined for all visitors.
 Safety remains a priority.

 - Managing the Visit (COVID and non-COVID)